 This recipe creates six servings.
 Each serving (two strawberries) contains the following:

-Adjusting to a bariatric diet is challenging for many people, but it doesn’t mean you can’t enjoy what you eat!
-The goal of bariatric surgery is to improve your health so you can enjoy life to the fullest—this includes great-tasting food.
-Using recipes like the above can help you stay committed to your bariatric diet while enjoying delicious food.
-Contact us to learn more about bariatric surgery.
+Adjusting to a bariatric diet can be challenging, but it doesn’t mean you can’t enjoy what you eat!
+Bariatric surgery helps improve your health so you can enjoy life to the fullest, which includes eating great-tasting food.
+Bariatric desserts like the above can help you stay committed to your new diet while enjoying delicious food.